Particular/docs.particular.net/nservicebus/messaging/evolving-contracts.md

 ### Breaking down large contract assemblies

-In the early days of a system, combining all events, commands and messages into a single contracts assembly might make a lot of sense.
+In the early days of a system, combining all events, commands and messages into a single contracts assembly might be a good place to start.
 However, as the system grows, breaking down the contracts into smaller parts makes more sense.
 An obvious reason is a rise in the number of subscribers for events published by a specific endpoint.
 It's not desirable to expose commands that are meant to be consumed by a single receiver to all the subscribers interested in that same endpoint's events.

 At that point it makes more sense to break down the contracts into multiple assemblies.
 A possible structure solution is to have multiple assemblies per endpoint with a naming convention similar to: